Flexible Spending Account Program

 Appeals

-You may appeal a claim denial by submitting a Request for Review to Manley Services within 60 days after the earlier of the date of notice of your claim denial or the expiration of ninety (90) days after your claim was submitted.
+You may appeal a claim denial by submitting a Request for Review to PacificSource Administrators within 60 days after the earlier of the date of notice of your claim denial or the expiration of ninety (90) days after your claim was submitted.
 Contact a Benefits Specialist for more information (see below).

 The above summary is intended to highlight only the major benefit provisions of the FSA plan.
-It is not meant as a Summary Plan Description for plan participants, nor does it intend to summarize the full provisions, limitations and exclusions of this plan.
-Please refer to the College’s Summary Plan Description for detailed information regarding the operation of the FSA program.
+It is not meant as a summary plan description for plan participants, nor does it intend to summarize the full provisions, limitations and exclusions of this plan.
+See the summary plan description for details regarding the operation of the FSA program.

 Questions?